AI-multimodal/Lightshow/paper.md

 # Summary

-Spectroscopy simulations are a critical tool for the interpretation of experiment, the development of new theoretical understanding, and fast screening of new molecules and materials.
-Systematically setting up input files for different simulation codes and multiple materials can be a time-consuming task with a relatively high barrier-to-entry, given the complexities and nuances of each individual simulation package. `Lightshow` solves this problem by providing a uniform abstraction for writing computational x-ray spectroscopy input files for multiple popular codes, including FEFF, VASP, OCEAN, EXCITING and XSpectra.
-Its extendable framework will also allow for the community to easily make future additions, and add new simulation code.
+Spectroscopy simulations are a critical tool for interpreting experiment, developing new theoretical understanding, and fast screening of new molecules and materials.
+Systematically setting up input files for different simulation codes and multiple materials can be a time-consuming task with a relatively high barrier-to-entry, given the complexities and nuances of each individual simulation package. `Lightshow` solves this problem by providing a uniform abstraction for writing computational x-ray spectroscopy input files for multiple popular codes , including FEFF, VASP, OCEAN, EXCITING and XSpectra.
+Its extendable framework will also allow the community to easily add new functions, and to incorporate new simulation code.

 # Statement of need

-First-principles computer simulations of material and molecular properties are now a powerful tool at the forefront of leading-edge scientific research.
+First-principles simulations explore the material and molecular properties by solving fundamental quantum mechanical equations numerically and interpret the resutls at the microscopic level, making it now a powerful tool at the forefront of leading-edge scientific research.
-Fundamental quantum mechanical equations can be solved numerically on high-performance computing systems, and the results interpreted at the microscopic level, something that is not possible otherwise.
 Thanks to their predictive nature, first-principles simulations provide fundamental understanding into the physical origins of various phenomena.
 They are critical to accelerating new materials design.
 Unlike expensive and time-consuming experiments, _in silico_ materials design frameworks can quickly screen the most promising candidates for target applications by running high-throughput calculations, allowing for a systematic down-sampling of the intractably large chemical space.
 The emergence of high-performance computing hardware architecture combined with the development of efficient structure search algorithms continue to fuel the advance of first-principles simulations in domain science research.

 Spectroscopy is an important experimental characterization technique that probes a sample based on the light-matter interaction.
 Different types of